Hall–Héroult process

 The Hall–Héroult process is the major industrial process for smelting aluminium.
-It involves dissolving aluminium oxide (alumina) (obtained most often from bauxite, aluminium's chief ore, through the Bayer process) in molten cryolite, and electrolyzing the molten salt bath, typically in a purpose-built cell.
-The Hall–Héroult process applied at industrial scale happens at 940–980 °C and produces 99.5–99.8% pure aluminium.
-Recycled aluminum requires no electrolysis, thus it does not end up in this process.
+It involves dissolving aluminium oxide (alumina) (obtained most often from bauxite, aluminium's chief ore, through the Bayer process) in molten cryolite and electrolyzing the molten salt bath, typically in a purpose-built cell.
+The process, conducted at an industrial scale, happens at 940–980 °C (1700 to 1800 °F) and produces aluminium with a purity of 99.5-99.8%.
+Recycling aluminum, which does not require electrolysis, is thus not treated using this method.

-Due to emission of carbon dioxide and fluorocarbons in the electrolytic reaction and consumption of large amounts of electrical energy in the process it contributes to climate change.
+The Hall–Héroult process consumes substantial electrical energy, and its electrolysis stage can produce significant amounts of carbon dioxide if the electricity is generated from high-emission sources.
+Furthermore, the process generates fluorocarbon compounds as byproducts, contributing to both air pollution and climate change.

 Process

 Difficulties faced

 Elemental aluminium cannot be produced by the electrolysis of an aqueous aluminium salt, because hydronium ions readily oxidize elemental aluminium.
-Although a molten aluminium salt could be used instead, aluminium oxide has a melting point of 2072 °C so electrolysing it is impractical.
+Although a molten aluminium salt could be used instead, aluminium oxide has a melting point of 2072 °C (3762 °F) so electrolysing it is impractical.
 In the Hall–Héroult process, alumina, Al2O3, is dissolved in molten synthetic cryolite, Na3AlF6, to lower its melting point for easier electrolysis.
 The carbon source is generally a coke (fossil fuel).